-Schwinn do make a version with belt drive called Schwinn AC Performance Plus with Carbon Blue which is quieter and lower maintenance but does cost about $200 more.
+Schwinn do make a version with belt drive called Schwinn AC Performance Plus with Carbon Blue which is quieter and lower maintenance but does cost more.

 It is ribbed horizontally and it goes over sprockets like a chain drive which prevent slipping and gives more of a bike feel to the pedaling than you usually find with belt drives.